Gravitational collapse in the vicinity of the extremal black hole critical point: Numerical methods

 \section{Numerical methods}

-We numerically evolve the Einstein-Maxwell-Vlasov equations using particle-in-cell methods.
-We use $N$ particles to approximate the distribution function, together with a numerical grid that is regularly space in the compactified radial coordinate $\bar{r}:=r/(1+r)$, where the domain is given by $\bar{r}\in[0,1]$; that is, the grid extends to spatial infinity.
+We numerically evolve the Einstein-Maxwell-Vlasov equations using particle-in-cell methods\footnote{ The code used to construct all the numerical solutions in this paper is publicly available at \url{https://bitbucket.org/weast/sph_ein_max_pic/}. }.
+We use $N$ particles to approximate the distribution function, together with a numerical grid that is regularly spaced in the compactified radial coordinate $\bar{r}:=r/(1+r)$, where the domain is given by $\bar{r}\in[0,1]$; that is, the grid extends to spatial infinity.
 For each particle, we evolve the radial position $r$ and radial momentum $p_r$ by integrating Eq.~\eqref{eqn:rpr} using fourth-order Runge-Kutta.
 The time component of the particle four momentum is determined through the normalization condition $p_ap^a=-\mathfrak{m}^2$.
 The fields $a$, $b$, their radial derivatives, and $q$ are interpolated to the particle positions using linear interpolation.

 To determine $q$, $b$, and $a$ at the grid points, we numerically integrate Eqs.~\eqref{eqn:q},~\eqref{eqn:b}, and~\eqref{eqn:m} using extended Newton-Cotes, a fourth order accurate integration scheme.
 The particle source terms are calculated by having each particle contribute a fraction to the two vertices it lies between, weighted linearly by its distance to each.
 Explicitly, the sources are given by summing over all particles as